-Uninstalling apps from Windows 8 involves a simple procedure.
-All the user has to do is go to the ‘Start Screen’ and right-click on an app.
+Uninstalling apps from Windows 10/8 involves a simple procedure.
+All the user has to do is go to the ‘Star’ and right-click on an app.
 An action bar is pulled up from the bottom of the screen, allowing you to uninstall the app quite easily.
 While this is simple and anybody will be able to do it – can you imagine the trouble it could cause you?
-Any Tom, Dick or Harry can delete your favorite apps without your consent.
+Anybody can delete your favorite apps without your consent.
 So, It’s always better to eliminate such chances rather than minimizing them.
-And the ultimate solution that pops-up in my mind is to stop a user from being able to uninstall Metro Applications in Windows 8.
+And the ultimate solution that pops-up in my mind is to stop a user from being able to uninstall UWP Applications in Windows 10/8.

-If you are having any problems installing apps from Windows 8 store, check out our post on ‘Fix: Unable to Install Apps from Windows 8 Store’.
+If you are having any problems installing apps from Windows Store, check out our post – Unable to Install Apps from Windows Store’.

 These links may also interest you: